His name was Patroclus. In the orphanage, everyone called him Patrick. He hated every mention of that name.

 “Do you live alone?”
 Patroclus asked as he looked around.

-“My mother is…busy, but she visits everyone now and then.”
+“My mother is…busy, but she visits every now and then.”

 Patroclus saw the look in Achilles’ eyes and decided that it wasn’t the best time to ask any questions.